By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Using more of a chemical to reduce to effects of the drug wearing off is the result of withdrawals.
+Using more of a chemical to reduce the effects of the drug wearing off is the result of withdrawals.
 All withdrawals do not include severe physical symptoms.
-Some withdrawal effects can be psychological like moodiness, depression or anxiety.
+Some withdrawal effects can be psychological like moodiness, depression, or anxiety.

 Did you say yes to any of these questions?
 Does someone you care about exhibit these behaviors?
 Then it may be time for a change.

 In addition to the CAGE tool, there are a number of other screening instruments that can detect the problematic use of a substance or problems with behaviors.
 Commonly used screening or assessment tools include the MAST, SMAST, AUDIT, and CRAFFT.
 All of which are longer and more detailed than the CAGE.

 If there are issues that you need to deal with, especially issues involving problems with drug or alcohol use, consider talking with a doctor or counseling professional about help for these issues.